n-mahendra/Sol-Programming-Language/README.md

-# Sol: A Lightweight, High-level, Multi-paradigm Programming language  and Versatile Scripting Language.
+# Sol — A lightweight, high-level, multi-paradigm programming language designed for flexibility and powerful scripting.
 <br>
 Sol is a high-level, dynamically typed, interpreted scripting language designed with simplicity, efficiency, and flexibility in mind.
 It supports procedural,